singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 --------

-The registry parameter is a list of one or more registry locations (filesystem directories) where shpc will search for ``container.yaml`` files.
-The default registry shipped with shpc is the folder in the root of the repository, but you can add or remove entries via the config variable ``registry``
+The registry parameter is a list of one or more registry locations (filesystem directories or remote GitHub repositories with the same structure) where shpc will search for ``container.yaml`` files.
+The default registry used to be shipped with shpc, but as of version 0.1.0 is provided remotely.
+This means that by default, you don't need to worry about updating or syncing recipes - they will always be retrieved from the latest, as the remote registry `shpc-registry  <https://github.com/singularityhub/shpc-registry>`_ is automatically updated.
+However, you have several options for managing your own (or updating) recipes.

+1. Use the default remote, no additional work needed
+2. Clone the default remote to a local filesystem folder and manage manually (e.g., git pull)
+3. Create your own local registry in addition (or without) the remote.
+4. For any local registry, either sync (``shpc sync``) or add a recipe locally from a remote (``registry-add``).

+If you want to do the first, no further action is needed!
+Each of these remaining examples will be described here.

+Use the default

+TODO WRITE THESE OUT SHOW HOW TO UPDATE

 .. code-block:: console